 The outbreak of the COVID-19 pandemic across almost all the regions in the world has not only challenged the global healthcare sector but also has damaged the economic condition of most of the nations.
-However, the Indian economy was dealing with economic downturn long before this crisis hit the country.
-Now, emergence of this pandemic and imposed lockdown have made the existing crisis more stressful.
+However, the Indian economy was dealing with an economic downturn long before this crisis hit the country.
+Now, the emergence of this pandemic and imposed lockdown have made the existing crisis more stressful.

-India, one of the exceptional performers of the global economy is the 2nd largest populated country in the world with more than 1.3 billion people and 42% share of youth in it.
-The economic growth of the country is largely controlled by the domestic consumption.
+India, one of the exceptional performers of the global economy is the 2nd largest populated country in the world with more than 1.3 billion people and a 42% share of youth in it.
+The economic growth of the country is largely controlled by domestic consumption.
 The country has the target to become US$5 trillion economy by 2024-25 but currently, it is growing at its slowest pace.

 Why the demand of the Indian economy has been impacted in the last few years?

-Declining performances of the key industries, decelerated manufacturing activities, collapse of reputed NBFCs, series of incidents of bankruptcies caused serious liquidity crunch and many more incidents have been affecting the demand in the economy.
+Declining performances of the key industries, decelerated manufacturing activities, the collapse of reputed NBFCs, series of incidents of bankruptcies caused serious liquidity crunch and many more incidents have been affecting the demand in the economy.